 Seal and Heat: wipe threads clean in case of splash-back.
 Place hot lids on jars and screw on bands (firmly but not too tightly).
 Lay a towel at the bottom of the pan to avoid the jar cracking (the jars should lay a couple of inches below the water surface).
 Let the water boil for 10-15 minutes.

 Remove the jars from the water and place on a dish towel.
 Leave them be for 24 hours as they cool back to room temperature.
 Check to see if the lids are sealed by pressing firmly in the middle of the lid.
 There should be no give.
 If there is, place the container in the fridge and use within 2 weeks.
-If done correctly, it should last one year unrefrigerated.
+If done correctly, you can store up to one year unrefrigerated.

 How to Dehydrate Peppers